Digital transformation radically changes communication and re-defines how the world connects.

 Furthermore, the symposium discusses challenges connected with catching the public’s attention in experiential or immersive advertising as well as for museums using immersive digital experiences.
 Lastly, an important underlying theme discussed at the symposium is the European copyright law reform that addresses the challenges for intellectual ownership posed by the virtually unlimited access and involvement in media content production warranted by technology.

-The program takes place on May 22nd 2019 from 4pm to 7pm at the Film University Babelsberg KONRAD WOLF in Potsdam (Marlene-Dietrich-Allee 11, 14482 Potsdam) and is followed from 7:30pm to 10:30pm by a networking dinner at Restaurant Remise Schloss Glienicke (Königstraße 36, Berlin-Wannsee).
+The “Future Narratives and Immersive Experiences” Symposium takes place on May 22nd 2019 from 4pm to 7pm at the Film University Babelsberg KONRAD WOLF in Potsdam (Marlene-Dietrich-Allee 11, 14482 Potsdam) and is followed from 7:30pm to 10:30pm by a networking dinner at Restaurant Remise Schloss Glienicke (Königstraße 36, Berlin-Wannsee).

-The “Future Narratives and Immersive Experiences” symposium is part of the official Dutch mission program that accompanies and runs parallel to the working visit that
+The “Future Narratives and Immersive Experiences” Symposium is part of the official Dutch mission program that accompanies and runs parallel to the working visit that

 His Majesty King Willem-Alexander and Her Majesty Queen Máxima pay to Brandenburg and Mecklenburg-Vorpommern.

-Prof. Elizabeth Sikiaridi and Prof. Frans Vogelaar of Hybrid Space Lab curate the “Future Narratives and Immersive Experiences” symposium, together with the Embassy of the Kingdom of the Netherlands in Berlin.
+Prof. Elizabeth Sikiaridi and Prof. Frans Vogelaar of Hybrid Space Lab curate the “Future Narratives and Immersive Experiences” Symposium, together with the Embassy of the Kingdom of the Netherlands in Berlin.